olgashabaykina-Git/ECOMMERCE_APP/README.md

    Navigate to http://127.0.0.1:5001 in your web browser.

-8. To log in using these details: Usersname = user Password = password
+8. To log in using these details: Usersname = user, Password = password